Elijah Woods x Jamie Fine: 2014–2017: Beginnings and The Launch

-2017–2020: The Launch and 8:47

 In September 2017, the duo competed on the first season of Canadian reality music competition, The Launch.
 The series' second episode, which aired in January 2018, featured a handful of unsigned musical acts including Elijah Woods x Jamie Fine competing to have their version of the Ryan Tedder and Camila Cabello-written song, "Ain't Easy", released nationwide through Big Machine Records.
 After being selected as the winner, the duo's rendition of the song was released January 17, 2018.
-The song is the only coronation single from the series to reach the Canadian Hot 100, where "Ain't Easy" peaked at number 38.
-Music Canada certified the single Platinum in May 2018.
+The song is the only coronation single from the series to reach the Canadian Hot 100, where "Ain't Easy" peaked at number 38, and went on to reach #1 on the Canadian adult contemporary airplay chart in July 2018.
+Music Canada certified the single Platinum in May 2018, and became Double Platinum in February 2019.
 The success of the song contributed to the duo winning the iHeartRadio MMVA for Best New Canadian Artist or Group in August 2018.
 It is the lead single from their debut EP 8:47.

+Discussing the ups and downs of their appearance on the show and their subsequent launch into stardom with "Ain't Easy", described as catchy-as-heck and ubiquitous to Canadian radio stations, the two made clear in an interview with iHeartRadio in Montreal, Quebec, that they were both equally grateful for the experience.
+Woods elaborated that, "very few people get to experience [this] – it's so rare that you get to do all these things as a musician and we're just trying to soak that up as much as possible."
+The pair also discussed the awkwardness keeping their big break secret, their instant fascination with the "Ain't Easy" demo, branching out into American markets, and interacting with fans on social media.
+They also illustrated the tensions behind the scenes of balancing creative liberties with the song while on The Launch.
+Addressing taking on the star-penned track for themselves, Fine confessed, "When you read 'a Ryan Tedder, Camila Cabello song,' it's like, hang on a second, it's ours too – because we're writers first.
+That's the part of this that's most important to us.
+There were a few comments along the lines of 'They're not real artists.
+They can just sing.' – but with that it's like, OK I guess we'll show them on the next single."
+Woods additionally joked about the experience as him becoming "the first person to win a singing competition without ever opening [their] mouth."